RedCat17/AK-VM/README.md

 - pattern matching based on operands (e.g. MOV -> MOVR or MOVI)
 - detailed error handling with line numbers
 - object files
+### Other
+- makefile for easy building, assembling, running and testing
+- automated black-box testing to expected output
+- set of example programs

 ## Prerequisites
 - C compiler (Clang or other)